drewletcher/html-data-parser/README.md

 ### HtmlDataParser

 HtmlDataParser given a HTML document will output an array of arrays (rows).
 Additionally, use the streaming classes PdfDataReader and RowAsObjectTransform transform to convert the arrays to Javascript objects.
-With default settings HtmlDataParser will output rows in the first TABLE found in the document.
-Using [HtmlDataParser Options](#html-data-parser-options) the parser can filter content to retrieve the desired data TABLE in the document.
+With default settings HtmlDataParser will output rows in __all__ TABLE found in the document.
+Using [HtmlDataParser Options](#html-data-parser-options) `heading` or `id` the parser can filter content to retrieve the desired data TABLE in the document.

 HtmlDataParser only works on a certain subset of HTML documents specifically those that contain some TABLE elements and NOT other table like grid elements.
 The parser uses [isaacs/sax-js](https://github.com/isaacs/sax-js) library to transform HTML table elements into rows of cells.